 We classify loans as held for investment or held for sale based on our investment strategy and management's intent and ability with regard to the loans, which may change over time.
 The accounting and measurement framework for loans differs depending on the loan classification, whether we elect the fair value option, whether the loans are originated or purchased and whether purchased loans are considered to have experienced a more-than-insignificant deterioration in credit quality since origination.
 The presentation within the consolidated statements of cash flows is based on management's intent at acquisition or origination.
 Cash flows related to loans that are acquired or originated with the intent to hold for investment are included in cash flows from investing activities on our consolidated statements of cash flows.
-Cash flows related to loans that are acquired or originated with the intent to sell are included in cash flows from operating activities on our consolidated statements of cash flows.
+Cash flows related to loans that are acquired or originated with the intent to sell are included in cash flows.